 \subsection{Extended reduced state of the field description}

-The RSF formalism, while simple, has its drawbacks limiting its applications.
-It was shown that while it is fully based on quantum considerations, it is a highly classical description \cite{Linowski_Mezo}.
-This is in the sense that RSF does not contain information about non-classical phenomena like distillable entanglement and even on any entanglement for two mode Gaussian states, and, what is more, the entropy of this formalism has properties similar to semi-classical Wehrl entropy rather the quantum von Neumann entropy.
-However, it turns out that the information contained in RSF is needed to track the evolution of our \textit{reduced two-particle-like state} $\hat \rho^\mathcal{N}_{\rho_R}$ and its evolution can be put into a framework that extends RSF in a natural way.
-Furthermore, this extension can be seen as the simplest extension of RSF that adds quantum features to the formalism and is not equivalent to the covariance matrix formalism.
+The RSF formalism, while simple, has drawbacks limiting its applications.
+Although it is fully based on quantum considerations, it is a highly classical description \cite{Linowski_Mezo}.
+This is in the sense that RSF does not contain information about non-classical phenomena like distillable entanglement.
+Therefore, it was conjectured that RSF does not contain any information on entanglement, which was strictly shown for two-mode Gaussian states.
+What is more, the entropy of this formalism has properties similar to the semi-classical Wehrl entropy rather than the quantum von Neumann entropy.
+However, it turns out that the information contained in RSF is needed to track the evolution of our \textit{reduced two-particle-like state} $\hat \rho^\mathcal{N}_{\rho_F}$.
+Moreover, this evolution can be put into a framework that extends RSF in a natural way.
+This extension can be seen as the simplest extension of RSF that adds quantum features to the formalism and is not equivalent to the covariance matrix formalism.